promptrace/promptlab/README.md

 ## PromptLab

-PromptLab is a free, open-source library that simplifies building applications with LLMs by tackling some key challenges:
+PromptLab is a free, lightweight, open-source evaluation platform for Gen AI applications.

-- Designing experiments with any evaluation library
-- Comparing experiments to identify the best prompt
-- Deploying and tracking prompts in production

 ## Why PromptLab